Posted April 7, 2016 – Narrated by Carmen

 Problem is, it would be months till we picked up Beauty, so The Big Guy sat unused for months in our garage until the carburetor got damaged with old gas … so we had to have that repaired.

 Yep, we’re greenhorns like that.

 But, back to our successes!
-We’re in love with this Surpahs Over the Sink Multipurpose Roll-Up Dish Drying Rack (Warm Gray, Large)!
+We’re in love with this Surpahs drying rack.

 You can’t imagine our delight when we discovered it was almost (within a quarter inch) a perfect fit for the closet.